ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 The document is designed to aid all users, regardless of their experience using R. The steps listed cover the installation of R and RStudio and detailed information will be provided to cover all stages of the installation process to ensure success.
 Depending on your skills you might want to jump some of the steps.
 To ensure consistency across all users we advise installing VMStoolsversion 0.76.
 Following these steps should enable quick and simple processing of all data.

 All the instructions and code below were tested in windows versions newest than 7 and 8.
 However, if for any reason something is not working you can contact one of the members of our support team (emails at the end of the document).

+Please note that you need administration rights on your computer system to install an encryption software on which icesConnect depends on (Libsodium).
+You might need to contact your systems administrator in advance to install this software in case you do not have administrator rights.

 ## Step 1: Installation of R